 Acadia University Faculty Association (AUFA)

 Development of (1) a roundtable session with AUFA members to discuss principles and proposals for Indigenizing their collective agreement and (2) consulting with the proposals committee as they prepare proposed contract language for their negotiating team.

 Esk’etemc First Nation (Secwepemc Nation)

 Assist in the development of a Traditional Knowledge and Research Policy to guide research that takes place in Esk’etemc territory.

 Indigenizing Higher Education Scholarly Review Council

 Summer/Fall 2020.
 Wemigwans, J. (2018).
 The digital bundle: Protecting and promoting Indigenous knowledge on-line.
 University of Regina Press.
-An online academic review, hosted by the Wel Me7 Yews Centre and co-hosted by participants.
+An online academic review, hosted by the Wel Me7 Yews Network and co-hosted by participants.
 Seven sessions, contributory participants: 15